| +Home | Museum | Wanted | Specs | Previous | Next |

 Internal view of Casio 121-A

 The Casio 121-A/AS-A has two main circuit boards interconnected by 38 individual wire jumpers.
 The circuit boards are made of laminated Phenolic paper, with silk-screened white annotations.
 There is no solder-mask present on the boards.
 The circuit boards contain components and traces on one side, and traces on the reverse side.
-There are some jumper wires on the circuit boards to make connections between components that were unable to be made via copper etch due to space limitations.
+There are some jumper wires on the component side of the circuit boards to make connections between components that were unable to be made via copper etch due to space limitations.
 The circuit boards have feed-through holes that are plated through to provide connectivity between traces on the top and bottom sides of the boards.

 The "INDICATOR & MAIN" (top) Ciruit Board